DannyBen/pretty_trace/README.md

 ---

-This gem makes your Ruby scripts show a pretty backtrace.
+Make your Ruby backtrace pretty again.
+Just require `pretty_trace/enable` in your ruby script, and errors will become clearer and more readable.

+---

 Install
 --------------------------------------------------